 - 1. The student was approved for admission; - 2.
 The student has completed two college semesters or the equivalent with a normal class load (12 hours or more each semester) and has maintained at least a "C" average or the equivalent; and - 3.
-The student's cumulative folder shows adequate notations covering the work completed under the college program.
+The student's cumulative folder shows adequate notations covering the work completed under the college program. - 4.
+Students who have been identified as deficient in basic competencies in one of the areas of reading, writing or mathematics, as determined by scores on a postsecondary readiness assessment identified in rule 6A-10.0315, F.A.C., shall not be permitted to enroll in college credit courses in curriculum areas precluded by the deficiency.
+Students may enroll in college credit courses that are not precluded by the deficiency; however, students may not earn more than twelve (12) college credit hours prior to the correction of all deficiencies.

 Students who intend to continue in the Dual Enrollment Program must obtain a minimum of a C grade in dual enrollment classes.
 Students who earn a grade of D or F will no longer be allowed to take dual enrollment classes.
 A withdrawal from a class is considered the same as a failed class.
-Grades for continued eligibility in the Dual Enrollment Program are calculated each semester.